sparktsang/wangfuk/README.md

 1.  **The Error Page Distinction:** The screenshot above shows a **Native IIS 404.0 Error** (white background).
 This is a low-level server error indicating that the IIS web server itself was unable to map requests to the application directory.
 2.  **HTTPS Behavior:** Accessing the site via HTTPS (which is currently misconfigured) results in a [**Plesk Custom Error** page](https://github.com/sparktsang/wangfuk/blob/main/HTTPS_error.png).

 The presence of the raw IIS error confirms that this was a **server-side infrastructure failure** (system maintenance or configuration detachment) and not a client-side protocol mismatch.
+See also the [detailed analysis of this error](https://github.com/sparktsang/wangfuk/blob/main/error_analysis.md).

 By around 11:50 p.m. on the same day, the homepage returned to normal functionality via HTTP.